Adity-star/CompleteRAG/README.md

 ### 4. Hierarchical Indexing
 - **RAPTOR** organizes documents in a tree-like structure with summaries at different abstraction levels.

+Here is complete process of RAG  Indexing and Generation through code in this [Notebook](https://github.com/Adity-star/CompleteRAG/blob/main/RAG_Indexing.ipynb)

 ---

 ## Generation